-- If either party wishes to end this process, or if OPHD stops the process before the parties agree to terms, then OPHD will reassess how to resolve the complaint, including initiating a formal investigation. - 10.
+- 9. If either party wishes to end this process, or if OPHD stops the process before the parties agree to terms, then OPHD will reassess how to resolve the complaint, including initiating a formal investigation. - 10.
 The alternative resolution process is successfully concluded when the parties agree to terms.
 This concludes the complaint resolution process, unless the respondent fails to satisfy the terms or new conduct occurs.
-If a formal investigation will be conducted, OPHD, after consulting with CSC, will send written notice of the allegations to the complainant and respondent. - 11.
-OPHD will oversee the investigation and will designate an investigator to conduct a fair, thorough, and impartial investigation.
+If a formal investigation will be conducted, OPHD, after consulting with CSC, will send written notice of the allegations to the complainant and respondent. - OPHD will oversee the investigation and will designate an investigator to conduct a fair, thorough, and impartial investigation.
 OPHD will use a preponderance of evidence standard to make a preliminary determination regarding whether the UC policy on SVSH as well as the code of student conduct have been violated. - 12.
-During the investigation, the complainant and respondent will be provided an equal opportunity to meet with the investigator, submit evidence, identify witnesses who may have relevant information, propose questions for the investigator to ask the other party and witnesses, and review and respond to evidence the investigator has deemed relevant. - 13.
-OPHD will simultaneously notify the complainant and respondent of the preliminary determination.
+During the investigation, the complainant and respondent will be provided an equal opportunity to meet with the investigator, submit evidence, identify witnesses who may have relevant information, propose questions for the investigator to ask the other party and witnesses, and review and respond to evidence the investigator has deemed relevant. - OPHD will simultaneously notify the complainant and respondent of the preliminary determination.
 OPHD will provide each party with a redacted copy of the written investigation report. - 14.
 OPHD will provide CSC with the written notice of the preliminary determination and an unredacted copy of the investigation report.
-In cases where there is a preliminary determination of responsibility, CSC will review the report, the evidence deemed relevant by the investigator as documented in the report, the preliminary determinations, respondent's prior conduct record, any comment on sanctions from the parties (received either in person or in writing), and any other information relevant to the factors described in Appendix E Section IX, and will determine a proposed sanction.
+In cases where there is a preliminary determination of responsibility, CSC will review the report, the evidence deemed relevant by the investigator as documented in the report, the preliminary determinations, respondent's prior conduct record, any comment on sanctions from the parties (received by meeting with CSC or submitted in writing to CSC), and any other information relevant to the factors described in Appendix E Section IX, and will determine a proposed sanction.
 Either party may schedule a meeting with or submit a written statement to CSC to provide input on sanctions. - 15.
 Either party may contest the preliminary determination within 20 business days of the notice of investigative findings and preliminary determination. - 16.
 If either party wishes to discuss the possibility of contesting and the implications of contesting or not contesting the preliminary determination, including the hearing that will result if either party contests, they may discuss their options with CSC (even if the investigator's preliminary determination was that no policy violation occurred).
-If either party wishes to meet with CSC, they will contact CSC within 3 business days of receiving the notice of preliminary determination to schedule the meeting. - 17.
-In cases where CSC proposes suspension or dismissal, the respondent is presumed to contest the preliminary determination unless the respondent provides CSC with written acknowledge-
+If either party wishes to meet with CSC, they will contact CSC within 3 business days of receiving the notice of preliminary determination to schedule the meeting. - In cases where CSC proposes suspension or dismissal, the respondent is presumed to contest the preliminary determination unless the respondent provides CSC with written acknowledgement that they do not contest, accept the preliminary determination, and waive their right to a hearing.